dart-archive/www.dartlang.org/src/site/docs/tutorials/get-started/index.markdown

 {% capture whats_the_point %}

-* The Dart bundle has development tools, APIs, and samples.
+* The Dart SDK has development tools and libraries.
 * You can use Dart for web apps and command-line apps.
 * Run Dart web apps directly in Dartium.
+* Use an IDE or code editor (such as WebStorm) to create your app.
 * Compile Dart apps to JavaScript for other browsers.
 * All Dart apps have a main() function.
 * Dart supports top-level functions.